elliot-xu/angularview/README.md

 example.css
 ```

-I want to combine those files into a work unit that displayed in a new tree view in the vscode.
+This is not quite easy to organise, while VS 2017 treats those related files as one unit in explorer.

 ### How to use it
-Install it and execute command in the vsode `Show work unit`.
+Install it and execute command

+`Show work unit`

+in the vsode.